“THE NARRATIVE, THE SPOKEN WORD OF THE OLD WOMAN...ARE QUITE LOVELY AND WONDERFUL AND FULL OF RICH IMAGERY.”

 PAMELA'S WRITINGS ON FILM

 As editor of Jambalaya Magazine, the journal spotlighting people of African descent which she co-founded in the 1990s, Pamela edited film reviews among other contents.
 In 1994 she published "Filming Slavery," her interview with independent filmmaker Haile Gerima after the release of his acclaimed film Sankofa, in Harvard University's Transition.
-Of her more than 100 published articles and essays, "Filming Slavery" is her most cited work.
-Books in which "Filming Slavery" is cited include L.A.
+Of her more than 100 published articles and essays, "Filming Slavery" is her most cited work and is cited in L.A.
 Rebellion: Creating a New Black Cinema edited by Allyson Nadia Field, Jan-Christopher Horak, and Jacqueline Najuma Stewart (University of California Press, 2015) and Shaping the Future of African American Film by Monica White Ndounou (Rutgers University Press, 2014).
 “Filming Slavery” has been, over decades, required reading for courses at universities.
 Pamela has also profiled documentary filmmaker Jeff Bieber for The Baltimore Sun.

 Pamela has been: